LogiqsAgro/developers/docs/roles/devops_engineer.md

 - python
 ---

-Ensure stable, secure, reliable and fast infrastructure to build, test, deploy, run and monitor our software products.
+Your work ensures stable, secure, reliable and fast infrastructure to build, test, deploy, run and monitor our software products.
-Help our IT department as well as our customers' define and implement the appropriate infrastructure.
+You help our IT department as well as our customers' to define and implement the appropriate infrastructure.
-Make sure we can continuously deliver our latest software to our customers.
+You make sure we can continuously deliver our latest software to our customers.